bimfyi/simple-coder/README.md

 ## Tools Exposed to the AI

+- editFile: Applies line-based edits and returns a unified diff, lines changed, and totals.
+- executeCommand: Executes a command in the terminal.
 - listFiles: Lists files/folders in a directory with basic metadata.
 Ideal for discovery.
 - readFile: Reads a file as lines (with optional line range), preserving EOL info.
-- editFile: Applies line-based edits and returns a unified diff, lines changed, and totals.

 All tools resolve paths relative to `process.cwd()` — i.e., whatever directory you run the CLI from.